 Successful applicants receive debt relief support in the form of a single annualized payment on or before November 15 of the current program year to ensure that recipients can make timely student loan payments, assuming standard loan terms and deferral timing and recognizing that there may be some variability in loan terms for some borrowers.
 Borrowers are ultimately responsible for all of their loans.

-- The Haverford Student Loan Debt Relief program will provide debt relief up to the limit of the available annual income from the endowed fund established for this purpose.
-Priority will be given to recent graduates as they establish themselves in their chosen careers.
+The Haverford Student Loan Debt Relief program provides debt relief support up to the limit of the available annual income from the endowed fund established for this purpose.
+An Award Committee appointed by the President of the College allocates the available funds based on applicant need and anticipated earnings trajectory, if known.
+Priority is given to recent graduates as they establish themselves in their chosen careers.

 The Haverford Student Loan Debt Relief fund seeks to offer a helping hand, and in no way represents a legal obligation on the part of Haverford, or the Jaharis Family Foundation.